Lunar Lander (1979 video game): Gameplay

 Lunar Lander is a single-player game in the Lunar Lander subgenre in which the player attempts to land a lunar landing module on the Moon.
 The game is displayed using black and white vector graphics and depicts a side-on view of the terrain and the landing module.
 At the top of the screen, the player is given information on the module's speed, altitude, and fuel, along with the score and time spent in the game.
 The terrain is jagged and has only a few flat areas appropriate for landing.
 The player controls the orientation of the module and fires the thruster to steer the module safely to a landing area.
 The module is always displayed in the center of the screen, with the terrain scrolling beneath it as it travels horizontally, wrapping the single screen-width of terrain endlessly.
-As the lander nears the terrain, the perspective changes to zoom in closer to the ship.
+When the lander gets close to the surface, the view changes to a close-up view of the lander.

 If the player successfully lands the module, they are awarded points based on how softly the module landed and the difficulty of the landing site and are awarded a small amount of fuel for good landings.
 The safe landing areas are highlighted with a flashing bonus multiplier, which is higher for smaller areas.
 If the module crashes—which happens if it is moving too fast, or rotated too far from vertical when it touches the ground, or landed on a not-flat area—then a small number of points is awarded.
-When the lander gets close to the surface, the view changes to a close-up view of the lander.
 The player has a limited amount of fuel, which is consumed by controlling the module.
 Whether the player lands safely or crashes, the game starts another round with a different set of terrain and the player's remaining fuel.
 The game ends when the module touches the ground after running out of fuel.